LP Company: Everything You Need to Know

 Limited partnerships, structurally, have limited partners as well as general partners.

-Limited partners are able to contribute capital and, therefore, share in the LP’s profits and losses.
+Limited partners can contribute capital and, therefore, share in the LP’s profits and losses.
 They also are only liable to the degree of their investment.
 However, they are not able to take part in the business’s daily activities.

-LLCs are able to have as many members (owners) as desired.
+LLCs can have as many members (owners) as desired.
 The operating agreement defines the duties and rights of the LLC’s members.
-All members are permitted to manage the company, unless the operating agreement outlines different powers.
+All members are permitted to manage the company unless the operating agreement outlines different powers.